We understand why lone woman presidential aspirant stepped down — Female politicians

 By Ebunoluwa Sessou

-In March, Womanifesto, a coalition of women groups led by Dr Abiola Akiyode-Afolabi, occupied the National Assembly and demanded immediate passage of the Gender and Equal Opportunities Bill, GEOB.
+In March 2022, Womanifesto, coalition of women groups led by Dr Abiola Akiyode-Afolabi, occupied the national assembly and demanded immediate passage of the Gender and Equal Opportunities Bill, GEOB.

 Against this backdrop, women have been expressing their interest in politics including the lone presidential candidate during the recently concluded APC convention party primaries.